Malachov/mypythontools/README.md

 <div align="center"><img src="docs/source/_static/project-starter-gui.png" width="620" alt="project-starter-gui"/></div>

+For a desktop version where user does not have python installed, you have to build it first.
+Use mypython _build_ module (trigger with tasks button).

 **Docs**
 It includes docs structure for sphinx docs generations from docstrings.
 Edit first few lines in conf.py, index.rst, navi.html and if you want, add static files like logo to \_static.